paster489/test_reposit_tree/docs/sbatch.md

-# SBatch
+# SBATCH
-  The job flags are used with <span style="color:purple">#SBATCH</span> command.
   The syntax for the SLURM directive in a script is  "<span style="color:purple">#SBATCH</span> < flag >".
 Some of the flags are used with the srun and salloc commands, as well as the fisbatch wrapper script for interactive jobs.
 Sbatch configuration parameters must start with #SBATCH and must precede any other command.
   <span style="color:purple">#SBATCH</span> - Bash "sees" this as comment.<br/>
   <span style="color:purple">#SBATCH</span> - Slurm "takes" this as parameter.
   Use ## to close <span style="color:purple">#SBATCH</span> as comment.<br/>

-## Example of SBatch Submition Script (Batch File):
+### Example of SBatch Submition Script (Batch File):

   **NOTE**: the term "Batch File" is used throughout this documentation to mean an executable file that you create and submit to the job scheduler to run on a node or collection of nodes.
 This script will include a list of Slurm directives (or commands) to tell the job scheduler what to do.
-Details and options for these scripts are below.

   ![Screenshot](img/sbatch_example.png)

-## Additional Flags' Description
+### Additional Flags' Description

 | **Flag** <div style="width:350px">property</div> | **Description** <div style="width:100px">property</div> | **Default** |
 |:----------------|:-------------|:---------------|